stanford-ppl/pir/docs/INSTRUMENTATION.md

 either because the producer is under a controller with data-dependent iterations or a streaming stateless controller.
 If the count cannot be statically analyzed, the edge will be in red even if all expected elements were sent over the link.

+To debug deadlocking, starting from draining point of the app, which are edge that goes to host node, traverse the graph backward and find the first node that have a red and a yellow output links.
+The yellow output links is likely be the issue.